What is a retrospective?

 - ROTI Feedback Meeting

 Before your event ends, insert the Return On Time Invested template on your whiteboard to ask your teammates if they learned anything new or valuable and could rate their experience.
-Your event’s participants can choose between five options where they can give their votes and also share some feedback.
+Your Sprint retrospective participants can choose between five options where they can give their votes and also share some feedback.

-The simplest retrospective template you can find on Whiteboards.io.
+The simplest Sprint retrospective format you can find on Whiteboards.io.
 Gather with your team to recap milestones, projects, or the latest Sprint.
 Invite everyone to an open discussion and allow them to voice their opinions.

 Ask your colleagues what was successful in the last couple of weeks, what failed, and what action points they can think of to improve future work.
 Once everybody agrees on the new structure, try to implement it and stick to the agreed-upon changes.